 - Mix the ingredients well with your hands, then squeeze and crush the mixture between your hands until everything starts becoming wet from the juices that will start to be extracted.
 Allow to sit with a tea towel covering the bowl for about 6 hours.

-- Little Known Fermentation Secret: Next stuff the mixture into a stainless steel 1 litre cafetière.
+- Little Known Fermentation Secret: Next stuff the mixture into a 1 litre glass cafetière (French press).
 This little known secret will mean you never have to keep checking that the vegetable matter is under the liquid thanks to the plunger!
 The vegetable mixture needs to be under the liquid otherwise it will spoil.

 - Let sit at room temperature for at minimum 3 days, and preferably 14 days.
 You can press down the plunger every day, just for fun, and in order to squeeze more liquid out.
 Use your nose and taste test every now and then until the mixture acquires the right flavours for your palette.